 We review patent portfolios for legal and technical merits on behalf of clients that are making complex purchasing decisions involving patents and technical know-how.
 In doing so we rely on our highly technical backgrounds and network of specialists available to us.
 More than any other, this service exceeds the typical legal review of prosecution history that routinely glosses over important technical concerns.
 Some patents are legally sound but about to be made irrelevant.
 Others look narrow, but target problems that are fundamental in their field and unlikely to disappear.
 Our rigorous and fair assessments will help you uncover such issues.

 We are experts at preparing opinions relating to proceedings before the Patent Trial and Appeal Board (PTAB) to help our clients gauge their likelihood of success.
-In situations that merit action we support post-grant proceedings such as Re-Examinations, Inter-Partes Reviews (IPR’s) and Post-Grant Reviews (PGR’s) for Petitioners as well as Defendants.
+In situations that merit action we support post-grant proceedings such as Re-Examinations, Inter-Partes Reviews (IPR’s) and Post-Grant Reviews (PGR’s) for Patentees as well as Petitioners.
 We invite you to speak to us to learn more about our capabilities.

 Thorough prior art searches are a prerequisite to obtaining strong patents.
 Claims that are critical to your business should withstand challenges.
 Those invariably start with a third party search.
 We want our clients to have a high degree of confidence that such later searches are unlikely to uncover surprising references.
 This is achieved by performing our own searches first.
-In our experience, submission of Information Disclosure Statements with relevant art encourage the Examiners to perform well-targeted searches during prosecution.
+In our experience, submissions of Information Disclosure Statements with relevant art encourage the Examiners to perform well-targeted searches during prosecution.
 The compounding effect of all these searches is in your favor.